kzryzstof/2025-advent-of-code/day_9/README.md

 # Day 9 – Movie Theater Red Tiles

-Santa needs to decorate a movie theater floor.
-The floor is covered with red tiles, and he wants to find the **biggest rectangle** whose corners match existing red tiles.
+The elves need to decorate a movie theater floor.
+The floor has with red tiles, and he wants to find the **biggest rectangle** whose corners match existing red tiles.

 ## Problem Description